 The Neighbors: Income

-The neighbors in the Toepfer Dr / Gratiot Ave neighborhood in Eastpointe are middle-income, making it a moderate income neighborhood.
+The neighbors in the Toepfer Dr / Gratiot Ave neighborhood in Eastpointe are lower-middle income, making it a below average income neighborhood.

 of U.S. neighborhoods.

 A neighborhood is far different if it is dominated by enlisted military personnel

 rather than people who earn their living by farming.
 It is also different if

 most of the neighbors are clerical support or managers.
 What is wonderful is

 the sheer diversity of neighborhoods, allowing you to find the type that fits